vuelidate/vuelidate/packages/docs/src/api/configuration.md

 * **Usage:**

   Should the component stop emitting its results up, no matter the scope.
+This is useful for complex forms, which should child validations, but not emit those validations with any parent forms.

 ## $autoDirty